hborugula/ShreeProject/README.md

 #@Hareesh

-#Performing CURD opertaion using Rest API.
+#Performing CURD opertaions using Rest API.

 #Implemented Select query for all columns & Select query for specific record